dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

       Space group: C 1 2 1

 and the RMSDs still look about as good as before, so refinement appears to have been successful.
-We can get the detector distance by showing the output experiments
+We can see the new detector distance by showing the output experiments
 file:

 .. code-block:: bash